-The Committee can set or change joining fees and annual subscription fees for members.
+At each Annual General Meeting, Geelong Writers can change the amount of the joining fees and annual subscription fees for members.

-Members must pay the annual subscription fee within the time specified by the Committee.
+Members must pay the annual subscription fee before the end of the financial year in order to remain a financial member of Geelong Writers. within the time specified by the Committee.

-If a member does not pay in time, their membership is suspended until the annual subscription fee is paid.
-When membership is suspended, a member cannot exercise their members' rights such as voting at the Annual General Meeting.
+If a member does not pay in time, their membership rights are is suspended until the annual subscription fee is paid.
+When membership is suspended, a member cannot exercise their members' rights such as voting at the Annual General Meeting or submitting to members-only competitions and challenges.